Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

-\citet{SOTA} used a linear kernel function, \ie $K(\textbf{A}, \textbf{B}) = \textbf{A}\textbf{B}^T$, in order to reduce overfitting and the number of hyperparameters.
-They optimised for the regularisation parameter $C$ by using group $k$-fold cross validation, which is using $k$-fold partitioning, while ensuring that the sets of speakers between the training sets and the out-of-bag validation sets are disjoint.
-We optimise $C$ using Bayesian Optimisation (BO) \cite{BO} for $C\in[10^{-7}, 10^2]$ (log sampled) and choosing $C$ which jointly maximises the mean score on the hold-out-set for all folds and six labels.
-The experiments have shown that $C$ is usually close to $10^{-3}$, with a factor of two difference for different settings.
+Non-linearity can be introduced in the kernel function $K$; however, \citet{SOTA} opt for a linear kernel function, \ie $K(\textbf{A}, \textbf{B}) = \textbf{A}\textbf{B}^T$, in order to reduce overfitting and the number of hyperparameters.
+Similar to \cite{SOTA}, we optimised for the regularisation parameter $C$ by using group $k$-fold cross validation, which is using $k$-fold partitioning, while ensuring that the sets of speakers between the training sets and the out-of-bag validation sets are disjoint.
+We optimise $C$ using Bayesian Optimisation (BO) \cite{BO} for log sampled $C\in[10^{-7}, 10^2]$ and choosing $C$ which jointly maximises the mean accuracy on the hold-out-set for all folds and six labels.
+The experiments showed $C$ to be usually close to $10^{-3}$.